 Conclusion:

-A proper pancreatitis nutrition plan is one of the strongest tools for long-term relief.
-When you choose the right foods and avoid triggers, daily discomfort reduces, and digestion becomes smoother.
-With guidance from a trusted expert like Dr. Manoj Dongare, you can manage chronic pancreatitis more confidently and improve your quality of life.
+A proper pancreatitis nutrition plan is one of the strongest tools for long term relief.
+When you choose the right foods and avoid triggers, daily discomfort reduces and digestion becomes smoother.
+With guidance from a trusted expert like Dr. Manoj Dongare at Cloverleaf Speciality Clinic, Wakad, Pune, you can manage chronic pancreatitis more confidently and improve your overall quality of life.

 Soft, low-fat foods such as fruits, vegetables, oats, brown rice, dal, boiled chicken, fish, idli, upma, and toned milk are ideal.
 These support a gentle digestive process.